 Frequently Asked Questions

-Q: What if I change my mind during recruitment and decide Fraternity Life isn’t for me?
+Q: What if I change my mind and fraternity life isn’t for me?

 A: Obviously, most people will talk about their own chapter first and why they are different.
 But we truthfully don’t have a perfect chapter on campus, that is why we have 16 chapters.
-We are all different and unique in our own ways with different focuses, philanthropies, majors, backgrounds, etc.
+We are all different and unique in our own ways with different focuses on philanthropies, community service events, brotherhoods, majors, backgrounds, etc.

 Q: Do you guys haze?

-Q: If I join one fraternity, can I join another one?
+Q: If I join your fraternity, can I join another one?

-A: If you get initiated with an IFC fraternity, you are not able to join another social fraternity.
-However, you can join an academic or service fraternity and still be in a social fraternity.
+A: If you get initiated with one fraternity, you are not able to join another social fraternity.
+However, you can join an academic/professional fraternity and still be in a social fraternity.

 Q: If I show up to all of someone’s events, does that mean I will get a bid from them or that I have to join?